beyond-the-cloud-dev/soql-lib/website/docs/examples/select.md

 # SELECT

+Specify fields that will be retrieved via query.

 ## Fields

 You are able to add a default fields to selector class.
 More fields can be added in a place of usage.